Qatar University Profile

 CHS faculty members have excellent opportunities to secure intramural and extramural research funding.
 Qatar National Research Fund (QNRF) is major source of research funding, including a variety of student research funding programs.

-The Department of Public Health at the College of Health Sciences is seeking a faculty member (open rank) in Biostatistics/ Epidemiology for its graduate and undergraduate academic programs.
+The Department of Public Health at the College of Health Sciences is seeking a faculty member (open rank) in Health Promotion for its graduate and undergraduate academic programs.

 Duties and Responsibilities

-- Teach courses in biostatistics (basic and advanced) as well as in epidemiology at the graduate and undergraduate levels
+- Teach courses in health promotion at the graduate Master of Public Health (MPH) and undergraduate levels

-- Maintain an active research agenda and secure funding through competitive national or international grants
+- Maintain an active health promotion research agenda and secure funding through competitive local, national or international grants

 - Mentor the academic development of graduate and undergraduate students through the supervision of theses and capstone projects, respectively